“I believe each person’s needs are unique.”

 What do you do to continue learning and building competencies as a provider?

 I have always been committed to enhancing my professional knowledge and consider myself a lifelong learner.
-I’m insatiably curious.
-I received postgraduate training in palliative and end-of-life care at NYU and narrative medicine at Columbia University.
-I am also a member of the NYC Medical Reserve Corps and have training in trauma-related mental health disorders.
-I am also pursuing advanced training in psychoanalytic psychotherapy at the Training Institute for Mental Health.
+I am a member of the NYC Medical Reserve Corps, trained in trauma related mental disorders.
+I also have post-graduate certificates and training in grief and loss, narrative medicine, family therapy, CFT, and CBT.
+Currently I am receiving training towards a certificate in psychoanalytic psychotherapy at the Training Institute for Mental Health.

 What are you most excited about within the evolving mental health landscape?

 I believe we are witnessing a huge change in the mental health landscape.
+The shift to teletherapy is providing greater access to care.
 Now more than ever, mental health is being discussed openly.
-It is encouraging to see it become destigmatized, to see access to care revisited, and to see views about therapy become more normalized.
+It is encouraging to see it become destigmatized and to see views about therapy become more normalized.